HIGHLEVEL SETUP

 Wallet and billing configuration

-Add the business payment method in the Billing section so usage costs such as SMS, email credits, and add-ons are processed correctly.
-Configure an auto-recharge threshold to prevent interruptions caused by low balance.
+Configure the business payment method in the billing section so usage costs such as SMS, email credits, and add-ons are processed correctly.

 Complete A2P brand registration at the agency level to enable SMS sending across sub-accounts.
 Without this, text messaging may be restricted.
-Verify the primary email sending domain to ensure reliable deliverability for outgoing communications.

 Email and SMS configuration